ethereum-optimism/community-hub/src/docs/contribute/README.md

 * Before getting into our governance its highly recommended to [understand our unique governance set up](../governance/README.md).
 * If you are serious about getting into governance you can get involved in the Token House by [becoming a Delegate](../governance/delegate.md).
 This is a serious responsibility, so make sure you [understand what is required of you](../governance/existing-delegate.md).
 * There is also the [Citizens House](../governance/citizens-house.md).
 You can read more about [Citizenship here](../governance/citizenship.md).

+## 🤝 Outreach

+The Optimism Vision is big!
+And Visions this big need whole teams to help make them real.

+* The [Ambassadors program](./contribution-path/Ambassador-req.md) enables community members to create focused content to bring the Vision closer to reality.
+If you have a talent for writing, design or visuals, come get involved!